prevwong/reka.js/docs/guides/react.md

 <video src="https://user-images.githubusercontent.com/16416929/216907145-d158a1ac-a3e1-4bdb-9345-abecf281d109.mov" controls></video>

 ### Parser

-Let's edit our previous example to create the text template with a value from a text input.
+Let's edit our previous example to create the text template with a value from text input.

-Since the text value is a prop of a template; and template props are expressions, we will need to first add the the `@rekajs/parser` package to our project so we can parse user inputs into an expression AST Node.
+Since the text value is a prop of a template, and template props are expressions, we will need to first add the `@rekajs/parser` package to our project so we can parse user inputs into an expression AST Node.

 ```
 npm install @rekajs/parser